 Carpenter ants are black and larger than most other types of ants.
 These ants live in wood.
 Unlike termites, they don’t eat wood.
 Instead, they nest and burrow inside of the wood.
 If carpenter ants decide to nest in your deck or home, it can cause extensive damage that is expensive to repair.

 European Fire Ants

-These medium-sized red ants, as their name suggests, are not native to Canada.
+As their name suggests, these medium-sized red ants are not native to Canada.
 They are rarely found indoors but can be found in parks, gardens, and yards.
-Most people worry about the ants because of their painful sting.
+Most people worry about ants because of their painful sting.
 But they also present another serious problem.
 These ants help to spread invasive plant species that are crowding out indigenous garden plants.